autodereify/autodereify.github.io/content/2022-09-05-learning-as-protein-folding.md

 tags = ["sketch"]
 +++

-There is a certain view, which I have found useful, that views learning as analagous to protein folding.
+There is a certain view, which I have found useful, that views learning as analogous to protein folding.

 <center>⋯</center>

 In this view, your understanding is viewed as analogous to a protein.
 It is comprised of various parts, ordered and oriented in relation to each other, the total structure of which determines the function of your being.

-The data of your experience are also viewed as proteins, which can interact with the much larger and more intricate structure of your understanding.
+The data of your experience are viewed as molecules, which can interact with the much larger and more intricate structure of your understanding.

 <center>⋯</center>